State of the Union, 2017

 - Most of this list also loves: the Minimalists, Danielle LaPorte, Amy Porterfield, Marie Forleo, Being Boss, Alexandra Franzen and Seth Godin.
 Which is rad, since I love those people too.

-- The online tools this list uses the most are: MailChimp (which is good, since I teach a course on it), WordPress (good, since I sell WP themes and plugins), and Instagram (I wouldn’t ever make a course about IG – I use it mainly to post rat photos and look at tattoo ideas).
+- The online tools this list uses the most are: MailChimp (which is good, since I teach a course on it and have a free MailChimp tutorial here), WordPress (good, since I sell WP themes and plugins), and Instagram (I wouldn’t ever make a course about IG – I use it mainly to post rat photos and look at tattoo ideas).

 - 66% of subscribers sell professional services (i.e. freelancing), while 33% sell products.
 1% are smart-asses who chose “selling seashells by the seashore” (which is my own fault for making that an option, ha).